 The first is from one of Jerry Baker’s books that I mentioned checking out at the library when I first started gardening.
 It’s a preventative tip (so bookmark it for next year!):

 Mix 1 part skim milk and 9 parts water and apply with a hand-held squirt bottle to the point of run-off in the early part of the summer to discourage diseases from getting started.

-Our contributor Haley has an awesome post on the many varieties of tomatoes available, plus a tomato and mint salad recipe!
+Our contributor Haley has an awesome post on the many varieties of tomatoes available, plus a simple tomato and mint salad recipe!

 Prevent Blight for Next Year’s Tomatoes!

 If you’ve already got blight, here’s how Baker would get rid of it for next year’s tomatoes:

 Spray the garden in late fall and early spring with: 2 Tbs bleach + 2 Tbs baby shampoo in a gallon of water.
 This covers 100 sq. ft.
 During the growing season, spray plants every two weeks with an all-purpose liquid fruit tree spray following package instructions.